dockstore/dockstore-documentation/docs/advanced-topics/posting-zips.rst

 Posting Zip Files
 =================

+.. note:: The endpoint used in this document is now deprecated.
+Use at your own discretion.

 Dockstore has an
 `API <https://dockstore.org/api/static/swagger-ui/index.html#/hosted/addZip>`__
 to post the contents of a ZIP file as a new hosted workflow version.